ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 For $n$ people, the total size of the matrix is in $O(n^2)$.

 But is this the best representation of friendship links?
-Assume that $n$ grows large, and we want to include every person in Sweden (which has around $10M$ people).
+Assume that $n$ grows large, and we want to include every person in Sweden (which has around 10 million people).
 Then the matrix will have around $(10^7)^2 = 10^{14}$ cells.
 How many friends will an average person have?
 This varies of course, but it's extremely unlikely that they have more than say 100 friends.
-So the total number of friendship links should be at most around $10M\times 100 = 10^9$, which is several orders of magnitudes less than the size of the matrix.
+So the total number of friendship links should be at most around $10\text{ million}\times 100 = 10^9$, which is several orders of magnitudes less than the size of the matrix.
 So is there a better representation?

 Instead of storing a $n\times n$ matrix, we can store an array of size $n$ with pointers to lists of numbers.